 Our national parks include stunning landscapes, unique wildlife habitats, and powerful historical and rich cultural resources.
 But they are also so much more.
 These beloved places also drive great progress in building community, expanding education, and preserving our collective history.

-A recent study unveiled by the National Park Foundation valued our national parks at $92 billion while exploring previously unmeasured ways in which we appreciate these public assets.
+A 2016 study unveiled by the National Park Foundation valued our national parks at $92 billion while exploring previously unmeasured ways in which we appreciate these public assets.
 In addition to the parks’ mission of “forever” and their worth even to those who don’t visit, the study found that nearly one third or $30 billion of our National Park System’s total economic value is attributable to National Park Service (NPS) programs.

 The importance of these programs is apparent in the $6.6 billion valuation of NPS’ work in historic restoration, preservation, and renovation efforts to protect significant sites around the country.
 Among numerous historic preservation programs that make a difference at the local level, NPS manages the National Register of Historic Places, which coordinates efforts to identify, evaluate, and protect America's historic and archeological resources – iconic places like Washington D.C.’s Union Station or Boston’s Fenway Park.